khanhtrung/TipCalculator/README.md

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] Settings page to change the default tip percentage.
+* [x] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
-* [ ] UI animations.
+* [x] UI animations.
+(Theme name when that theme being changed)
-* [ ] The keyboard is always visible and the bill amount is always the first responder.
+* [x] The keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.
-* [ ] Remember the bill amount across app restarts.
+* [x] Remember the bill amount across app restarts.
 (If you return 10 minutes later, it defaults to blank.)
-* [ ] Use locale specific currency and currency thousands separator.
+* [x] Use locale specific currency and currency thousands separator.

 The following **additional** features are implemented:
-- [ ] Prevent autorotate screen.
+- [x] Prevent autorotate screen.
-- [ ] Settings page: User can change three default tip percentage values depending on preference.
+- [x] Settings page: User can change three default tip percentage values depending on preference.
-- [ ] Settings page: Remembering three default tip percentage values across app restarts.
+- [x] Settings page: Remembering three default tip percentage values across app restarts.
-- [ ] Settings page: Remembering default selected tip percentage value across app restarts.
+- [x] Settings page: Remembering default selected tip percentage value across app restarts.
-- [ ] Settings page: Having light/dark color theme.
+- [x] Settings page: Having light/dark color theme.
+(Just for Settings page.
+I haven't finished this feature for the main page)
-- [ ] Settings page: Remembering default color theme across app restarts.
+- [x] Settings page: Remembering default color theme across app restarts.

 ## Video Walkthrough